BOYS HOOPS: Randolph holds off Cambria-Friesland to win D5 regional final, 63-55

-RANDOLPH ― The last time the Cambria-Friesland prep boys basketball team made the short trip to Randolph, the Hilltoppers picked up a 69-66 overtime victory over a Rockets team that went on to win a share of the Trailways West Conference title.
+RANDOLPH ― The last time the Cambria-Friesland prep boys basketball team made the short trip to Randolph, the Hilltoppers picked up an overtime victory over a Rockets team that went on to win a share of the Trailways West Conference title.

 The loss for Randolph prevented it from winning the conference championship outright, and it was not forgotten when the two teams met again in Saturday's Division 5 regional championship game in Randolph.
 And after trailing 7-6 in the first 5 minutes of the game, second-seeded Randolph went on a big run and never looked back, on its way to a 63-55 victory that ended third-seeded Cambria-Friesland's season.